ndgershe/YaleRideShare/design.md

 user is prompted to select which of their rides they want to find the closest ride to.
 Then all the information from this ride is retrieved and put into a search for any rides that match the ride information without specification to time.
 Then these rides are ordered in the same way as in Order and the closest match is displayed to the user using a parsed string that is edited for arrivals/departures.
-Each variable is called individually because they need to be casted as a dict in order to get only the value of the object.

-Settings simply is a way to change the user's password.
+Settings shows all of the users current information and allows it to be changed. change the user's password.
 The old password is checked for correctness and new password and verification are checked to ensure that they are the same and then the password is hashed and the user is updated in the database.